desgua/fzfclipboardmanager/README.md

                                                   manager prevents that from happening, keeping the clipboard always ready
                                                   to paste the last copied content).

-- We use two modified versions of clipnotify (https://github.com/cdown/clipnotify), one to listen to clipboard content change,
+- We use a modified version of clipnotify (https://github.com/cdown/clipnotify), to listen to clipboard content change,
-                                                  and the other to listen to clipboard getting empty (both a precompiled and source code are available here).
+                                                  and to check when clipboard get empty (both precompiled and the source are available here).

 # Dependencies
 - fzf